Skip to content

 Ecosystem

-An ecosystem is defined as an Biocoenosis of organisms of different species and their inanimate environment.
+An ecosystem is defined as a Biocoenosis of organisms of different species and their inanimate environment.
 The latter is also referred to as habitat or biotope.

 Ostrich Effect

-The Ostrich Effect is also known as the "ostrich tactic" and refers to the Phenomenon that many people try to solve their problems by ignoring them.
-Always in the hope that it will resolve itself in principle - so that you don't have to face it.
+The Ostrich Effect is also called "ostrich tactics" and means the Phenomenon that many people try to solve their problems by ignoring them.
+Always hoping that, in principle, it will resolve itself - so that you don't have to face them.

 Sustainability technical terms with P